AxisCommunications/backstage-plugins/plugins/vacation-calendar/README.md

 The Vacation Calendar plugin requires Microsoft authentication.
 If you have not set this up, please follow the upstream guide on Microsoft authentication: [Backstage.io Microsoft Authentication Guide](https://backstage.io/docs/auth/microsoft/provider/).

 At present, the plugin supports only Microsoft authentication and does not integrate with other Backstage authentication methods.
 If you need the plugin to support a different authentication method, please create an issue so we can discuss your requirements.

-### Group Entities Overivew

-For a group entity, all of the Backstage users that are part of that group will be displayed.

-### User Entities Overview

-For a user entity, all of the Backstage users with the same **mananger annotation** will be displayed.
-Read more under section [Integration with the Catalog](#integration-with-the-catalog).

 ## Getting started